 Personal safety: There are no outstanding acts of violence towards tourists.
-It is much safer to travel solo as a woman in Nepal than India.
-That said, places like Kathmandu and Pokhara now have 24-hour bars so alcohol, pickpockets and bag snatches are on the rise.
-Don’t let your guard down and you should be okay.
-Do also be aware of “charming men” in Nepal looking for romance.
+Traveling solo as a woman in Nepal is much safer than in India.
+That said, places like Kathmandu and Pokhara now have 24-hour bars, so alcohol, pickpockets, and bag snatches are on the rise.
+Don’t let your guard down, and you should be okay.
+Be aware of “charming men” in Nepal looking for romance.
 There have been reports of long-term scams and heartbreak.

 Road transport safety: Nepal’s roads are not that great.
-Generally, they suffer from bad maintenance and constructions.
-Tourist bus accidents are very low though.
+Generally, they suffer from poor maintenance and construction.
+Tourist bus accidents are very low, though.
 Most accidents involve mini-vans (used as small buses) in mountainous areas.
 Drink driving is increasing.
 Again, don’t believe the hype tour companies put out about Nepal being a year-round destination.
-Sure, you can visit at any time of year.
-But I certainly wouldn’t be taking any buses to landslide-prone areas during the monsoon seasons.
+Sure, you can visit at any time of the year.
+But I wouldn’t take any buses to landslide-prone areas during the monsoon seasons.
 Read more about visiting and staying safe in Nepal during the monsoon season.

-Air safety in Nepal: The safety standards of Nepal’s airlines have been in questions for many years.
-Airplane crashes have happened and are often due to weather issues rather than pilot error or equipment failure.
+Air safety in Nepal: The safety standards of Nepal’s airlines have been in question for many years.
+Airplane crashes are often due to weather issues rather than pilot errors or equipment failures.
 In recent years an emphasis has been put on delaying flights rather than flying in poor visibility.
 Nepal has recently been granted access to European airports again.
-In 2018 insurance companies uncovered a Nepali based helicopter/trekking/ hospital insurance scam in Nepal which is important to read about.
+In 2018 insurance companies uncovered a Nepali-based helicopter/trekking/ hospital insurance scam in Nepal which is essential to read about.

-Food & Hygiene safety: Disinfectant is not widely used in Nepal and hygiene is an issue in many places.
-Tour companies have been promoting “street food” which has led to many an upset stomach due to sanitation issues.
+Food & Hygiene safety: Disinfectant is not widely used in Nepal, and hygiene is an issue in many places.
+Tour companies have been promoting “street food,” leading to many upset stomachs due to sanitation issues.
 Many of these “food tours” are far from the standards you will find in places like Thailand.
 Do exercise caution and avoid street food in Nepal if you have any inclination of a weak stomach or bacterial infections.

 Crime in Nepal: We touched on crime above.
-Although Nepal has the reputation of being “corrupt”, tourists are not likely to see this side of things in person in terms of bribes and the like.
+Although Nepal is “corrupt,” tourists are not likely to see this side of things in person in bribes and the like.
 Bag snatching is starting to occur in Thamel at night and in Pokhara’s lakeside – this is mainly opportunistic sure to the relaxed nature of Nepal.
-Violence is rare in Nepal though national pride is high so keeping one’s opinions to oneself should be heeded.
+Violence is rare in Nepal though national pride is high, so keeping one’s opinions to oneself should be heeded.

-Overcharging tourists: This is one aspect to Nepal which is on the rise.
-Overcharging tourists has always happened in Nepal but in recent years things like the helicopter trekking scam have only highlighted the problem, right now solved it.
-Likewise during festivals when areas are crowded tickets are still issued to tourists.
-Discriminatory pricing of “westerners” is common and largely accepted in Nepal.
+Overcharging tourists: This is one aspect of Nepal that is on the rise.
+Overcharging tourists have always happened in Nepal, but in recent years, things like the helicopter trekking scam have only highlighted the problem and, right now, solved it.
+Likewise, during festivals, when areas are crowded, tickets are still issued to tourists.
+Discriminatory pricing of “westerners” is standard and accepted mainly in Nepal.
 Always ask for a receipt when paying for something in Nepal.

-Pollution in Nepal: Finally it’s worth noting that pollution is a problem in Nepal.
-Most of this is caused by industrial chimneys, wood fires, incinerators, unsurfaced roads, plastic burning, and vehicles.
-These days it’s very common for people to wear dust masks in Kathmandu during the cold winter months.
-When trekking there is very little pollution.
+Pollution in Nepal: Finally, it’s worth noting that pollution is a problem in Nepal.
+Most of this is caused by industrial chimneys, wood fires, incinerators, surfaced roads, plastic burning, and vehicles.
+These days it’s widespread for people to wear dust masks in Kathmandu during the cold winter.
+When trekking, there is minimal pollution.

-Delays: Transport delays are normal due to traffic jams and landslides.
+Delays: Transport delays are expected due to traffic jams and landslides.
 Coming in and out of Kathmandu means traffic jams.
 Expect delays.
-Landslides normally happen during the monsoon season.
+Landslides typically happen during the monsoon season.
 They block roads more than damage vehicles.
 Road delays are frequent during this time of the year.

 Stomach problems: Food hygiene in Nepal often means a bout of stomach problems.
 This can largely be avoided by eating in popular busy restaurants in Kathmandu and indeed throughout the country.
-Water is often a problem so stick with sealed bottles or high-quality water and not the cheapest bottles sold in many of Thamel’s supermarkets.
+Water is often a problem, so stick with sealed bottles or high-quality water, not the cheapest bottles sold in many of Thamel’s supermarkets.

 Altitude sickness: Many people contact me about getting a trek done faster.
 It’s a huge mistake.
 Everest Base Camp is 12 days.
-Don’t shorten it and don’t listen to any tour company that says you can do it faster.
-They are basically scamming you.
-Likewise, if the price is too good to be true, it’s likely got an unpleasant catch that you’ll have to pay for later.
+Please don’t shorten it; don’t listen to any tour company that says you can do it faster.
+They are scamming you.
+Likewise, if the price is too reasonable to be accurate, it’s likely an unpleasant catch you’ll have to pay for later.

 Many Nepali trekking companies are now promoting faster treks.
 Please don’t believe them.
-You are endangering your health by skipping acclimatisation days or falling for a scam type trek that ends early.
+You are endangering your health by skipping acclimatization days or falling for a scam-type trek that ends early.
 Go with a recommended company and read first about the recommended days for the trek you are going on.

-No matter your trek read about the recommended trekking days needed in your independent guidebook – not on a tour companies website.
+No matter your trek, read about the recommended trekking days needed in your independent guidebook – not on a tour company’s website.